Athenae (Pontus)

 Athenae or Athenai (Ἀθῆναι) was a city and port of ancient Pontus, with a Greek temple of Athena.
 According to Arrian, it was 180 stadia east of the river Adienus, and 280 stadia west of Apsarus.

-Procopius writes that the name of the village came from a certain woman named Athenaea (Ἀθηναία) in early times who ruled over the land and not because, as some believe, of colonists from Athens settled there.
-He also adds that the tomb of the woman was still there.
+According to Arrian, the place got its name from the sanctuary of Athena.
+Procopius, on the other hand, writes that some believe the town was named because colonists from Athens settled there.
+However, he states that the it actually took its name from a woman called Athenaea (Ἀθηναία), who ruled the land in early times.
+He also adds that her tomb was still there during his time.

 Arrian speaks of the place as a deserted fort, but Procopius describes it as a populous place in his time.
 Konrad Mannert assumes it to be the same place as the Odeinius of the Periplus of Pseudo-Scylax.

 Its site is located near the modern town of Pazar, in Turkey.